easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_QUICK_REFERENCE_CARD.md

 ## 🔐 SECURITY CHECKLIST

 ```
-☑ Token only in Q-IDE (not email/chat)
+☑ Token only in Top Dog (not email/chat)
 ☑ Never commit to Git
 ☑ Don't share on Discord/forums
 ☑ Can revoke anytime (github.com/settings/tokens)